Ezra S. Carr: Life and career

-Carr was born in Stephentown, New York on March 9, 1819, the son of Peleg Slocum Carr and Deborah Goodrich Carr.
+Carr was born in Stephentown, New York, on March 9, 1819, the son of Peleg Slocum Carr and Deborah Goodrich Carr.
 He attended Rensselaer Polytechnic Institute and Castleton College (Vermont).
 He received an MD from the latter in 1842.
 For several years he taught at colleges in the east.

 Carr received an appointment as professor to the University of Wisconsin in 1855 — his title was Chair of Natural Sciences, and he also was to teach a course in agricultural science.
 He was the eighth member of the faculty, and at the time this was considered by the regents to fill the needs.
 The university was new, and as a lobbying ploy to enhance legislative and public support, Carr and Daniel Read were inaugurated in a ceremony in the Assembly hall.
 Carr used the occasion to outline his educational philosophies, and throughout his time in Madison he continued to push for emphasis on practical relevancy of the coursework offered by the university. "[T]he public have a reasonable right to expect ... that these departments connect the University directly with the industrial interests of the State, by affording instruction to young men, in Agriculture, Mining, etc...."
 Like many academics at the university, he immediately became involved with the state historical society.
-He was also a member of the State Geological Survey and served as a university regent from 1857–1859.
+He was also a member of the State Geological Survey and served as a university regent from 1857 to 1859.
 Outspoken and at times at odds with his colleagues, in 1867 Carr lost his faculty position during a general turnover due to reforms instituted by new university president Paul A. Chadbourne.

 At first Carr and his wife Jeanne were unsure of their next career step, and made a trip back east to visit friends and family.
 They eventually decided to move to California, and although Carr did not have an offer to teach when they made the move, it was a fortuitous time since the new University of California was being formed, and Carr was eventually offered a professorship.
 He remained outspoken, and in time the stresses and strains led him to step down from teaching.
 He then moved on to a career in politics, and in 1875 he was elected California Superintendent of Public Instruction, assuming office on December 6.
 In his campaign he was endorsed by several of the populist organizations of the state.
 He was a Republican.
 Being a Past Master of the Temescal Grange, he also received important support from the Grangers.
 Carr was sometimes assisted in his work as Superintendent when he was ill by Jeanne, who officially held the title of Assistant Superintendent.
 Personal tragedy struck the Carrs during this time period (one son died in a railroad accident, and another of a gunshot — some said murder, others said suicide), and Ezra's health declined.
-As a result he retired from active life and in 1880 moved into the newly formed Indiana Colony, the forerunner of Pasadena.
+As a result, he retired from active life and in 1880 moved into the newly formed Indiana Colony, the forerunner of Pasadena.
 Carr died in there on November 27, 1894.